Cybernetic1/conceptual-keyboard-v1_bad/README.md

 ===================

 The idea is to use "concepts" to type words.
-For example, to type "brassiere" you may go to the categories "physical matter" --> "clothing" --> "women" ...
+For example, to type "brassiere" you may go through the categories "physical matter" --> "clothing" --> "women" ...

 Dictionaries that are organized thematically include: